What Are 5 Wine Regions That Outperformed the Liv-ex 100 Index?

 The Rhône Valley, long the insider's choice, is finally getting its due.
 While Burgundy and Bordeaux dominate headlines, the Rhône offers a compelling mix of age-worthy power, site-driven nuance, and emerging cult appeal.

-In the Northern Rhône, producers like Jean-Louis Chave, Jamet, and Guigal (especially their La La bottlings) craft Syrahs with 30+ year lifespans that rival First Growth Bordeaux.
-Their wines are structured, savory, and deeply expressive - often gaining complexity with each passing decade.
+In the Northern Rhône, producers like Jean-Louis Chave, Jamet, and Guigal — especially their La La bottlings — craft Syrahs with 30+ year lifespans that rival First Growth Bordeaux.
+Their wines are structured, savory, and deeply expressive, often gaining complexity with each passing decade.

-But don’t sleep on the Southern Rhône, especially the near-mythical wines of Château Rayas in Châteauneuf-du-Pape.
+Don't sleep on the Southern Rhône either, especially the near-mythical wines of Château Rayas in Châteauneuf-du-Pape.
 With its light color, haunting aromatics, and Burgundy-like finesse, Rayas has achieved cult status.
 Allocation lists are brutal, secondary market prices continue to climb, and bottles vanish as quickly as they appear.
+Other Southern Rhône producers like Clos des Papes, Pegau, and Henri Bonneau also offer exceptional long-term value — especially when purchased in strong vintages and held in pristine condition.

-With limited production, increasing global demand, and a growing chorus of loyal collectors, the Rhône Valley delivers world-class wines with serious aging and investment upside - without the inflated starting prices of its neighbors.
+Bottom Line: With limited production, increasing global demand, and a growing chorus of loyal collectors, the Rhône Valley delivers world-class wines with serious aging and investment upside — without the inflated starting prices of its neighbors.

 4. Tuscany (Italy)